scottfuX/ACS_GPU_WSP/README.md

 If there are no errors in the compilation, the "gpuants" executable will be generated.

-Note that if it doesn't work, you may need to adjust makefil's GPU architecture parameters, for example:
+Note that if it doesn't work, you may need to adjust makefile's GPU architecture parameters, for example:

     -gencode arch=compute_50,code=sm_70